JulianBell106/lamulettipizza/PROJECT.md

 ---

 ## 9b.
-Kitchen Close Feature — Spec
+Kitchen Close Feature — Spec ✅ LOCKED

 Vendor can close the kitchen at any time from the dashboard.
 Prevents new orders being placed.